-This memorandum was part of the presentation materials for the September 2019 Task Force and Planning Commission meetings Tunning Commission meetings
+This memorandum was part of the presentation materials for the September 2019 Task Force and Planning Commission meetings

 City of Wilsonville Housing Market Research Report

 August 2019

 For over 40 years ECONorthwest has helped its clients make sound decisions based on rigorous economic, planning, and financial analysis.
 For more information about ECONorthwest: www.econw.com.